-Right below the first few flight search results, you’ll see a “Track prices” box.
+Right below the search criteria, you’ll see a “Track prices” toggle.
 Click the toggle to start tracking flights that match your search details.
 Google will then keep tabs and automatically notify you if there are changes to the price.

-Once you move the “Track prices” toggle, you’ll see a black box that contains a “View all” link.
-You can click this link to see all the flights you’re tracking.
-And flights you’ve tracked in the past.
+Once you move the “Track prices” toggle, you’ll see a black popup box that contains a “View all” link.
+You can click this link to see all the flights you’re tracking, as well as the flights you’ve tracked in the past.

 Here’s a flight I tracked a few months ago.
 You can see how the prices changed with Google’s line chart.

 Google will email you an alert if the price of your flight decreases.
-So you don’t have to waste all your time checking throughout the day!
+This way you don’t have to waste all your time checking throughout the day.

 Here’s an example of a flight alert email.
 The ticket price decreased by $156.
 And for good measure, Google listed a couple other similar flights to help me see all my options.